 2. Use the best sandpaper and a sanding block.
 For my most recent sanding job, I used 3M’s Pro Grade Advanced Sandpaper that I picked up at Home Depot.
 It’s more expensive than your average sandpaper but it has a coating that resists clogging so that it lasts much longer and I get my sanding job done much faster – worth every penny in my book!
 Also, save your hands and use a rubber sanding block.
 Be sure to wear a mask, goggles, and gloves while you sand (I’m good about using a mask and goggles but often forget to put on gloves and end up with drywall dust granny hands for a few days….).

-3. Remove the drywall dust from your walls by vacuuming off the worst of the dust (I use my Shop-Vac with a wide floor nozzle/brush) and then use your secret weapon - the Swiffer.
-You can use Swiffer's Dry Cloths but I prefer to use old washcloths since the Swiffer cloths aren't cheap.
-I dampen each washcloth (just a little) and attach it to the Swiffer just like you would the Swiffer Dry Cloths
+3. Remove the drywall dust from your walls by vacuuming off the worst of the dust (I use my Shop-Vac with a wide floor nozzle/brush) and then use your secret weapon – the Swiffer.
+You can use Swiffer’s Dry Cloths or washcloths – dampen them (just a little), attach to the Swiffer and you’re ready to go.

 There you have it!
 Do you have any wall prep tips of your own to share?
 I’m off to obsess some more over the dark gray paint colors that I’m considering for our office – still haven’t decided…